Business valuation formula represents a computational procedure used to determine the value of a business.

 - Discounting methods

 The choice of the business valuation formulas also differs, depending on the valuation method you choose.
 For example, the capitalization formulas involve the division of business earnings by the so-called capitalization rate.
 On the other hand, you can also do this by using an earnings multiplier, such as with the Multiple of Discretionary Earnings business valuation method.

 In contrast, the discounting methods require that you specify a projected stream of business income first.
 The value of the business in present day dollars is then computed using the discounting valuation formula.
 Importantly, the discounting formula requires an income stream forecast.
 So this makes the calculation more complex.
 The best-known example of this is the Discounted Cash Flow method.

 Asset valuation methods let you determine the company’s worth based on the values of its assets and liabilities.
 The main asset valuation methods are:

-The Capitalized Excess Earnings method uses a number of business valuation formulas to calculate your business worth as a sum of its tangible assets and business goodwill.
+The Capitalized Excess Earnings method uses a number of business valuation formulas to calculate the total business value as a sum of the company’s tangible assets and business goodwill.

 The valuation formulas for the asset accumulation method are essentially a set of adjustments that you make to the book values of the business assets and liabilities.

-The goal is to start with the company's accounting balance sheet, and then determine the true market values of its assets and liabilities.
-These values often include important off-balance sheet items such as the internally developed intangible assets and contingent business liabilities.
+You start with the company’s accounting balance sheet and review the assets and liabilities.
+Next, you adjust the numbers up or down.
+You do so to figure out the true market values of the company’s assets and liabilities.
+Your analysis may include important off balance sheet items such as internally developed intangible assets and contingent business liabilities.